Kid Activities

 Go to bait and tackle store and buy bait worms.
 Dump them into two large tubs of dirt and let the children observe them as they dig.
 The children can use their hands to dig up the worms.
 If your children a young, have a variety of plastic birds at the table for pretend feeding.

-TURN A PROTECTED SECTION of your home, program or school yard into a nature shelter.
+24. TURN A PROTECTED SECTION of your home, program or schoolyard into a natural shelter.

-When fall approachs, it's time to get bulbs in the ground for spring blossoms such as tulips, hyacinths, daffodils and lilies.
-When flowers welcome next spring-you'll be happy that you did!
+When fall approaches, it’s time to get bulbs in the ground for spring blossoms such as tulips, hyacinths, daffodils, and lilies.
+When flowers welcome next spring-you’ll be happy that you did!

 For the best results: